alexnathanson/CASE_sensor_network/README.md

 ## To do

 * check that file status in health is accounting for everything missing, not just from start file
-* test that windows device is archiving properly - it should check for missing files and try to fill gaps
+* test that windows device is archiving properly
+	* it should check for missing files and try to fill gaps
+	* turn off autoupdating
+* setup airtable account
+* stretch goals:
+	* interface for downloading files
+	* Windows device should backfil missing files
+* final updates
+	* heath start date